 How to Accelerate Your Feature Branch Workflow

-Teams love feature branching.
+A good feature branch workflow allows teams to effectively use feature branching to maintain the main codebase.
 While this strategy has gained traction with Git users, many teams still struggle with their feature branch workflow.
-Learn how to accelerate.
+Learn the challenges of feature branching and how to collaborate better to accelerate development.

 Table of Contents